wp-plugins/block-disposable-email-addresses/readme.txt

 3. Register at www.block-disposable-email.com and pick your api key.
 4. Go to Plugins, click Settings and insert your api key.
 5. Go to Plugins and activate the plugin.

+== Changelog ==

+= 0.3 =
+* Added status request for the admin part of the plugin.
+Shows now if a entered api key is valid or not.
+Additionally the number of free credits are shown.

+= 0.2 =
+* First version released.